zed/imunify360-doc/docs/dashboard/README.md

 :::

 :::warning Warning
-For now, ipset has a limitation.
-It is supported only ipv6 /64 networks
+For now, ipset supports only IPv6/64 networks
 :::

 #### How to add a country manually